osmanium/PowerPlatform-Tutorials/Model Driven Apps/Dependent Assembly Plug-ins/ReadMe.md

 Open the generated nuget package and verify the content.
 Also notice that PluginBase assembly is also added to package.
 ![WebResource](Images/7.png)

-If you try to register this package, you'll get an error
+If you try to register this package, you'll get an error.

 ![WebResource](Images/8.png)

 You need to make sure `Microsoft.Xrm.Sdk.dll` is not in the package.